denten-books/plain-text/2-device.md

 devices, social structures, and products of the mind that diminish creativity.
 With time, "technical devices" and the "methods in the making of cultural products" are inherited and "used with less friction."
-For Moreno, technology is first and foremost a labor-saving device, creativity being the single most important kind of labor.
+For Moreno, technology is above all a labor-saving device, creativity being the single most important kind of labor.
 When the effort of creativity is diminished significantly, humans begin to "neglect and abandon the genuine and outstanding creative process."
 The robot leads to the extinguishing of "all the active, living moments," striving towards the "illusion of the finished, perfected product" [@moreno_who_1953, 233].
 This illusion reduces humans to "machine-addicts," residing in a "jungle of robots" that threatens to suffocate all spontaneous activity.
 Through robots, life then becomes a script.

 In the name of comfort, safety, and prolonged life, technocracy disempowers the very subjects whose lives it claims to preserve.
 The zootechnical animal